d-sqrd/n-soul-assignment/README.md

 6. On successful execution of the command in step #5 the app will run on "localHost:3000" in your default browser
 7. If port 3000 is blocked due to some reason in your system, then the terminal in step #3 will prompt for another port and from there it will guide to run the app locally

+## Deployment link

+Link to the deployed app: <app_link>

+## Documentation

+Feature documentation, challenges faced and any other related item can be found in the following link: <doc_link>

 ### `npm start`

 Runs the app in the development mode.\